 When telling a true story like this, there's inevitably a certain lack of suspense, since we all know the world didn't blow up in 1961.
 Yet Bigelow and her cast and crew manage to create a sense of "so how did they keep such a disaster from happening?" and there's enough tension to keep some people (like my sister) on the edges of their seats.
 Also, the bonus of staying true-to-life is that the film avoids most of the typical twists that an original screenplay might embrace.
 The truth is, as we know, often stranger than fiction – and a lot more unpredictable.

 The big problem with the film lies in its casting of Harrison Ford and Liam Neeson as Soviet sailors speaking with Russian accents.
-Though they and the rest of the cast limit their brogues to the occasional R-rolling, instead of full-on Boris Badenov impressions, it's still a decision that might distract some viewers from the story.
-Too bad, because Ford plays one of the more interesting characters of his career, one who actually grows and changes.
+Though they and the rest of the cast limit their brogues to the occasional rolled "r", instead of full-on Boris Badenov impressions, it's still a decision that might distract some viewers from the story.
+Too bad, because Ford plays one of the more interesting characters of his career, one who actually develops.